 The following day we jumped into the family wagon (our VW Transporter) and toddled off in the direction of Milton Keynes to meet up with my sister and her family so they could finally get to meet Jelly Bean.
 We met up for a lovely meal before heading to The Centre MK for a spot of retail therapy.

 The children were so excited to see each other it was hilarious and they all sat really nicely together to eat their meals.
-Then once in the shopping centre we managed to find various ways of keeping them entertained and yes, perhaps a little bit of ice-cream for the adults too!!
+Then once in the shopping centre, we managed to find various ways of keeping them entertained and yes, perhaps a little bit of ice cream for the adults too!!
 Well, my excuse is that I need the calories for breastfeeding Jelly Bean.

 One point worth mentioning if you ever visit Milton Keynes with small children, their changing/feeding facilities are brilliant.
-The baby changing/feeding room has four large changing stations, each with their own sink as well as a toddler toilet, a microwave for heating food.
+The baby changing/feeding room has four large changing stations, each with its own sink as well as a toddler toilet, a microwave for heating food.
 Playstations to keep older siblings entertained and a curtained off area with comfortable sofas for private feeding and a TV showing CBeebies to keep the little ones happy whilst you see to your baby.

 This has to be one of the best facilities I have come across in my nearly 5 years of parenting.